It sounds like such a cliché these days…

 Because the changes will come regardless of whether they look.
 It is the relentless evolution of industry.

-- Outsource or contract out suitable business tasks to improve efficiencies and profitability
+- Outsource or contract out suitable business tasks to improve efficiencies and profitability while ensuring those tasks are still fully integrated in your business

 - Use new technology platforms to deliver greater service and improved access to your products/services for clients